-Risk Controls - Playgrounds Risk Control to Mitigate Risk Residual Risk There is a risk that non- compliant playgrounds are in service leading to injury of users.
+Risk Control to Mitigate Risk Residual Risk There is a risk that non- compliant playgrounds are in service leading to injury of users.
 Fund the playground rehabilitation and replacement plan over a number of years.
 Continue regular maintenance inspections as per the Asset Inspection program to check for changes in condition.
 Remove unserviceable playground components.
 Medium There is a risk that the condition of playgrounds will change rapidly with use or abuse leading to failure of the asset or injury to the user.
 Undertake inspections as per the Condition and Performance Monitoring detailed above.
 Any hazards identified will be prioritised and undertaken as either Urgent Maintenance or listed and undertaken as Programmed Maintenance.
 Undertake urgent works immediately as soon as resources are available.
 Low There is a risk that poor quality playgrounds will impact on Port Stephens' tourism reputation leading to decreased tourist numbers in the future.
 Undertake inspections as per the Condition and Performance Monitoring detailed above.
 Implement the Playground Management Program to ensure Council is providing strategically located and appropriate facilities.
+Low

-Low There is a risk that a lack of planning for playgrounds Implement the Playground Management Program to ensure Council is providing Low could result in duplication or gaps in provision leading to lower customer satisfaction. strategically located and appropriate facilities. -- --- --
+There is a risk that a lack of planning for playgrounds could result in duplication or gaps in provision leading to lower customer satisfaction. ds Program to ensure Council is providing ion or strategically located and appropriate ing to facilities.
+Low -- -- -----